jkour/neImageTools/README.md

 # neImageTools
-neImageTools is a set of components which extends the TImageList and TImage functionality by enabling them to load image files from a directory in design and run time
+neImageTools is a set of components which extends the TImageList and TImage functionality by enabling them to load image files directly from a directory during design and in run time

 # neImageList
 neImageList loads image files from a directory